swaywm/zig-wlroots/README.md

 zig-wlroots versions have the form `major.minor.revision` where major and minor are the major and minor version numbers of the compatible wlroots release.
 The revision number is incremented for every zig-wlroots release compatible with a given wlroots release.
-Breaking bugfixes and breaking changes may occur in with only a revision version bump.
+Breaking changes and bugfixes may occur with only a revision version bump.
 The required Zig version may be updated with a revision version bump.

 For example, zig-wlroots `0.16.42` would be compatible with wlroots 0.16, the 42 indicating that there were 42 zig-wlroots releases since the initial wlroots 0.16